Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Drinks in Statesville

-Note: Please drink responsibly and arrange a designated driver when visiting these establishments.
+Note: Please drink responsibly and arrange for a designated driver when visiting these establishments.

 Southern Distilling Company

-The grain-to-glass distillery, Southern Distilling Company, is one of the Southeast’s largest craft distillers.
-Their whiskey is made from local farmers and exemplifies the 100-year-old Statesville tradition of distilling.
+Southern Distilling Company is a grain-to-glass distillery and one of the Southeast’s largest craft distillers.
+It sourcing most of its grain from local farmers to make whiskey exemplifies the 100-year-old Statesville tradition of distilling in North Carolina.

-Southern Distilling Company produces bourbon, rye whiskey, and brandy in their 25,000-square-foot facility located on 20 acres, with the tallest stainless steel and copper still in North Carolina.
+Southern Distilling Company produces bourbon, rye whiskey, and brandy in its 25,000-square-foot facility on 20 acres, which has the tallest stainless steel and copper still in North Carolina.

 Read More: Distilleries in North Carolina